The first years of your child's education – from birth to the start of primary school - are often called the 'early years'.

-Several national documents and approaches exist to support staff in ensuring that your child receives high quality early learning and childcare:
+Several national documents and approaches exist to support staff in ensuring that your child receives high quality early learning and childcare.
+These include:

-- the national practice guidance on early learning and childcare, Building the Ambition
+- the national practice guidance for the early years, Realising the Ambition: Being Me

 - Curriculum for Excellence (Scotland's 3-18 curriculum) - from age 3 until early primary school your child will be working at the early level of Curriculum for Excellence